ncatlab/nlab-content/pages/18127.md

   \,.
 $$

-It is sufficient to produce homotopies of the form
+We need to produce homotopies of the form

 $$
   (g_1 \circ g_2 ) \circ (f_2 \circ f_1) \Rightarrow id_X